McDonald's to Mandate Anti-Harassment Training Worldwide

-McDonald’s will mandate worker training to combat harassment, discrimination and violence in its restaurants worldwide starting next year, the company said Wednesday.
+McDonald’s said Wednesday that it will mandate worker training to combat harassment, discrimination and violence in its restaurants worldwide starting next year.

-The training requirement will impact 2 million workers at 39,000 stores worldwide.
+The training will be required for 2 million workers at 39,000 stores worldwide.

-“It’s really important that we be very clear: a safe and respectful workplace where people feel like they’re going to be protected is critically important for our business,” McDonald’s President and CEO Chris Kempczinski told The Associated Press in an interview.
+“It’s really important that we be very clear: A safe and respectful workplace where people feel like they’re going to be protected is critically important for our business,” McDonald’s President and CEO Chris Kempczinski said in an interview with The Associated Press.
 “It’s just what society is expecting.”

-The change is part of a larger reckoning over sexual harassment at McDonald’s.
+The change is part of a larger reckoning over sexual harassment at the world’s largest burger chain.
 At least 50 workers have filed charges against the company over the last five years, alleging physical and verbal harassment and, in some cases, retaliation when they complained.
 The problem wasn’t confined to restaurants.
 In November 2019, McDonald’s fired its former CEO Steve Easterbrook after he acknowledged having a relationship with an employee.

 Kempczinski, who joined McDonald’s in 2015, said the company needs to set expectations and then continually refer to them, especially since staff turnover in restaurants can be high.